eithan/connect-four/robot/PROJECT_PLAN.md

 Build a robot arm that can play Connect Four against a human opponent by:

-Viewing a standard store-bought Connect Four board with a depth camera
+- Viewing a standard store-bought Connect Four board with a depth camera
 - Detecting the board state and determining whose turn it is
 - Calling into your existing AlphaZero AI model to choose the best move
 - Physically picking up a piece and dropping it into the correct column
 - Waiting for the human to play, then repeating

-Your stack: Apple Silicon Mac (development) → Jetson Orin Nano (deployment) → ROS2 + Python + ONNX
+Your stack: Apple Silicon Mac (development) → Ubuntu 24.04 runtime machine → ROS2 Jazzy + Gazebo Harmonic + MoveIt2 + Python + ONNX → real arm (TBD)

+---

 ## Robot Arm Recommendations

 ### Budget Tier (~$200–$400): Hiwonder ArmPi Ultra (Raspberry Pi version)

 - Price: ~$300–$400 depending on configuration
 - Specs: 6-DOF, bus servos (25 KG torque), 3D depth camera included, ROS2 compatible
 - Pros: Comes with a depth camera out of the box, extensive tutorials, Python/OpenCV support, ROS2 ready.
-Affordable entry point.

-- Cons: Raspberry Pi based (not Jetson), so you'd need to either use the Pi or swap controllers.
-Lower torque than JetArm.
+- Cons: Raspberry Pi based (not Jetson), lower torque.
 Smaller community than Elephant Robotics.

-- Best for: Getting started quickly at low cost if you're okay with Raspberry Pi as the brain (or using it as a remote-controlled arm from your Jetson).
+- Best for: Getting started quickly at low cost.

 ### Mid Tier (~$500–$800): Elephant Robotics myCobot 280

-- Price: ~$650–$800 depending on version (M5Stack, Pi, or Jetson Nano variants)
+- Price: ~$650–$800 depending on version

-- Specs: 6-DOF, 250g payload, 280mm reach, ±0.5mm repeatability, ~850g weight
+- Specs: 6-DOF, 250g payload, 280mm reach, ±0.5mm repeatability

-- Pros: Largest community of any hobby arm, excellent ROS1/ROS2 + MoveIt support, Python/C++/C# APIs, 90+ control interfaces, drag-and-teach, LEGO-compatible ends.
-Jetson Nano version available.
-Huge ecosystem of accessories (grippers, cameras, suction cups).
-Well-documented Gitbook.
+- Pros: Largest community of any hobby arm, excellent ROS2 + MoveIt support.
+Huge ecosystem of accessories.

-- Cons: 250g payload is light (Connect Four pieces are ~5g each, so this is fine, but limits future projects).
-No depth camera included — you'd add your own (e.g., Intel RealSense or the one from your Orin Nano setup).
-The Jetson Nano version uses the older Nano, not Orin Nano — you'd pair the M5Stack version with your existing Orin Nano as the brain.
+- Cons: 250g payload is light.
+No depth camera included.
 - Best for: Best overall balance of community support, documentation, and ROS2 integration.
-Strong recommendation if you want a well-supported path.

 ### High Tier (~$700–$1,100+): Hiwonder JetArm (Jetson Orin Nano version)

-- Price: ~$700–$1,100+ depending on kit tier (Advanced vs Ultimate) and Orin Nano memory (4GB vs 8GB).
-Note: this price includes the Jetson Orin Nano board.
+- Price: ~$700–$1,100+ (includes Jetson Orin Nano board)

-- Specs: 6-DOF, bus servos (35 KG torque), 3D depth camera (Gemini) included, 6-mic array, ROS1 + ROS2, Gazebo simulation support, MoveIt, inverse kinematics source code provided
+- Specs: 6-DOF, bus servos (35 KG torque), 3D depth camera (Gemini) included, 6-mic array, ROS2 + MoveIt

-- Pros: Natively designed for Jetson Orin Nano — this is the arm built for your exact controller.
-Includes a 3D depth camera with RGB+D fusion.
-Comes with working examples for color recognition, AprilTag detection, 3D spatial grasping, sorting, and tracking.
-Full inverse kinematics source code and DH model provided.
-Gazebo simulation included.
-Comprehensive wiki and video tutorials.
-All-metal construction.
+- Pros: Natively designed for Jetson Orin Nano.
+Includes 3D depth camera.
+Working examples for 3D spatial grasping.
+Full IK source code and Gazebo simulation included.

-- Cons: Higher price (though it includes the Orin Nano).
-Hiwonder's ecosystem is less community-driven than Elephant Robotics — you're more reliant on their tutorials.
-The software stack is opinionated (their custom ROS packages).
+- Cons: Higher price.
+More reliant on Hiwonder's own tutorials/packages.

-- Best for: If you want the most turnkey "Jetson Orin Nano + arm + depth camera + ROS2" experience with the least integration work, this is it.
-Since you already use an Orin Nano, this is the path of least resistance.
+- Best for: Most turnkey "Jetson + arm + depth camera + ROS2" experience.

 ### Honorable Mention: Seeed Studio reBot Arm B601

 - Price: Target sub-$1,000 build cost (open source, you source parts)
 - Specs: 6-DOF + gripper, 650mm reach, 1.5kg payload

-**Recommendation:** Go with the Hiwonder JetArm (Orin Nano 8GB version) — specifically the "Advanced Kit with Orin Nano 8GB".
-It's purpose-built for your controller, includes the depth camera you need, and comes with working 3D grasping examples that are directly relevant to picking up Connect Four pieces.
-The 8GB Orin Nano provides 40 TOPS of AI performance (double the 4GB's 20 TOPS), 1024 CUDA cores, and 32 Tensor cores — critical headroom for running vision + AI inference + ROS2 + MoveIt concurrently, and essential for future natural language processing capabilities.
-The Elephant Robotics myCobot 280 is the runner-up — better community but more integration work since you'd need to add your own camera and bridge it to your Orin Nano.

-**End effector:** Parallel gripper (the JetArm's default servo-driven claw).
-While a suction cup would be simpler for Connect Four discs specifically, the gripper is far more general-purpose and will support future tasks like picking up blocks, bottles, and other objects.
-The gripper requires more careful calibration for the thin Connect Four discs (~33mm diameter, ~8mm thick) but handles a much wider range of objects for future projects.
+**Recommendation:** Go with the Hiwonder JetArm (Orin Nano 8GB version) for the most integrated experience, or the Elephant Robotics myCobot 280 for the best community/ROS2 support.

+---

+## End Effector: Robotiq 2F-85 Parallel Gripper

+**Recommendation: Robotiq 2F-85** (or a compatible open-source clone for cheaper arms).

+- **Why fingers over suction:** Fingers are far more general-purpose, required for picking up pieces stacked vertically in a supply tray, and better suited for VLA training data diversity.
+- **Why Robotiq 2F-85 specifically:**
+  - Industry standard — massive ROS2/Gazebo ecosystem, well-maintained URDF and MoveIt configs
+  - 85mm open width is ideal for Connect Four discs (~33mm diameter) — plenty of clearance
+  - Adaptive fingers conform to object shape for reliable grasp
+  - Excellent sim-to-real transfer: the Gazebo model behaves like the real hardware
+  - Compatible with UR5e (which is what the simulation uses)
+- **For cheap real arm:** An open-source Robotiq-inspired 2-finger gripper (~$50–200 for servo-driven clone) or the myCobot's included gripper accessory.
+The VLA model trained on Robotiq 2F-85 in sim should transfer reasonably well to any parallel gripper with similar geometry.
+- **Connect Four piece grip strategy:** Approach from above with fingers spread slightly wider than 33mm, lower onto the disc (pieces stored flat in a tray), close fingers to ~25mm to grip the disc by its edge.

+---

 ## Phased Project Plan

 ### Phase 1: Vision Pipeline on Mac (No ROS2, No Arm) ✅ COMPLETE

 Goal: Build and test the computer vision system that can look at a Connect Four board image and extract the full board state.
-Timeline: 2–3 weeks
-Hardware needed: Just your Mac

 #### Deliverables ✅
 - `board_detector.py` — OpenCV board state extraction